la2050/archive/_projects/2015/sustainable-community-urban-farms-initiative.md

   compensated for the office space, administrative support, classroom space, and garden supervision for $18,000.
 LA Urban Farms will be compensated for the 4 6-week trainings at $500/training, with a total cost of $2,000.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': 'The first year, first phase of our project is projected to be $100,000.'
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Administrative Support/Garden Supervision:$6,000 Project Manager:$32,000
-   Assistant Project Manager:$20,000
-   Trainer from LA Urban Farms $20/hr; $500/program;4 6-week programs: $2,000
-   20 Tower Garden w/accessories: $16,500
-   Site Preparation :$8,000
-   Installation: $2,000
-   Space rental; office, classroom space: $12,000 Outreach/marketing: $1,500
 How do you plan to scale the success of your proposal?: >- This proposal is a pilot program to establish a sustainable urban community farm in downtown Los Angeles.
 We hope to start new urban community farms in